Mominahabibi19/Lab1Reports/Lab1Report.md

 * The working directory was home when the cd command with no argument was run.

-* It returns me to the home directory.
-I got this output because the cd command is used to change the current directory to the other directory that we want so it doesn't change it if we don't give an argument.
+* I got this output because the cd command is used to change the current directory to the other directory that we ask for so in this case with no argument it doesn't change any directory.

 * The output is not an error.